 Sidestrand Hall School is a special school in Norfolk dealing with complex needs for 7-19 year olds.

 The school has 4 KS2 classes, 5 KS3 classes, 4 KS4 classes, 2 Sixth form classes.
-In addition to these there is a Primary and Secondary Aspergers’ unit and an ASD unit for children with more complex communication difficulties.
+In addition to these, there is a Primary and Secondary Aspergers’ unit and an ASD unit for children with more complex communication difficulties.
 Children’s achievement is recorded and monitored through Solar – a Special School Assessment tool.
 Children’s targets are set based on their individual needs and abilities.

 Excellent School Facilities

-Building work which had been delayed last year has now been completed and the school now has a superbly designed and equipped post 16 provision.
+Building work which had been delayed last year has now been completed and the school now has a superbly designed and equipped post 16 provisions.
 The building is single storey and has been designed to blend in with the surrounding elements and existing buildings.
 The building provides more classroom bases together with meeting rooms, a flexible space which can be opened to provide a large CPD/training facility.
 There is also a large common room for student use.

 Developing a Teaching and Learning Environment